-Parents of children who are diagnosed as deaf and blind, or who have significant hearing and visual impairment, may not have grown up knowing or any individuals in their communities who face the same challenges as their son or daughter, and may not have met any adults whose accomplishments inspire them who are living with challenges similar to what their child experiences growing up.
-Although children who have the dual diagnosis may experience the world differently than their mainstream peers, they are capable of great accomplishments and great mischief unimagined by families who may initially feel overwhelmed by the diagnosis.
+Children who are diagnosed as deaf and blind, or who have significant hearing and visual impairment, most often have parents who have grown up never knowing individuals in their community who face the same challenges as their son or daughter.
+It would be helpful for the whole family to meet adults who are living with similar challenges, and to hear their own stories about growing up in a hearing and sighted world.
+They might warn parents that although children who have this dual diagnosis may experience the world quite differently than their mainstream peers, they are capable of great accomplishments and great mischief, unimagined by families who may initially feel overwhelmed by this dual diagnosis.

 Children, teens and adults who have the same vision and hearing loss as one another are as different and unique from one another as their mainstream peers.
 Personality, talents and interests vary no matter the diagnosis a child is given by medical or educational professionals.
 Families are more likely to invent or find accommodations for their child by learning what is most productive for their child out of the options that are available for everyone.
-Advances in technology and updated tools based on simple low-tech methods of communication and experiencing the world make as big a difference today as the techniques that allowed Helen Keller to express her abilities and ambition.
+Advances in technology and updated tools based on simple low-tech methods of communication and experiencing the world make as big a difference today as the techniques that allowed Helen Keller to explore her enormous potential.

-Successful, educated and talented adults who happen to be deaf and blind and those have significant hearing and visual impairment can be found in neighborhoods throughout the country.
+Successful, educated and talented adults who happen to be deaf and blind, and those who have significant hearing and visual impairment, can be found in neighborhoods throughout the country.
 Planning a child's education and coordinating support services with specialists and therapists without considering the perspective and experience of those who are living out active and social adult lives may affect parent expectations and reduce opportunities for the child, teen, or whole family.

 Some adults with the combination of vision and hearing impairment grew up with neither, or had only one condition as a child.
 Some individuals have a genetic condition such as Usher Syndrome, where a child may be born deaf and experience vision loss early; one or both may develop with no relation to the other.
 Some children are born with serious vision impairment and develop hearing loss due to illness, accident or injury.

-There are several communities in the USA where individuals who are deaf and blind have built productive, satisfying and interesting lives with others who benefit from the same resources and accommodations that allow them to live life to the fullest, expressing their individuality and talents and developing new interests throughout their lives.
+There are several regions in the USA where individuals who are deaf and blind have built productive, satisfying and vibrant communities with others who benefit from the same resources and accommodations.
+These simple and practical supports allow them to live life to the fullest; providing choices to express character flaws and idiosyncrasies along with possibly great abilities and talents; developing new interests throughout their ordinary lives.

 Lex Grandia - On the difficulties of people who are deafblind